UTM – Updated – August 2020

-For example, if you have a link with “utm_source=email” and the second one as “utm_source=Email”, Google Analytics will take them as different sources, but you will get confused in these two email sources.
+For example, if you have a link with “utm_source=email” and the second one as “utm_source=Email”, Google Analytics will take them as different sources, but you will get confused with these sources.

-So, for the betterment of your marketing strategies, always choose different names for the different campaign and set up UTM codes properly.
+So, for the prosperity of your marketing strategies, always choose different names for the different campaigns and set up UTM codes properly.